AntonSynytsia/MSPhysics/FAQ.md

 ## Is MSPhysics compatible with SketchyPhysics?
 MSPhysics is not compatible with SketchyPhysics.
-Both plugins may be installed alongside, but each will act as a separate tool; all attribute differ.
+Both plugins may be installed alongside, but each will act as a separate tool; all attributes differ.
 To have one model working on both MSPhysics and SketchyPhysics simply assign similar scripts and properties to both MSPhysics and SketchyPhysics UI.